Root Canal Treatment

 The root canal system usually refers to the space found between the hard layers of every tooth.
-The root of a tooth helps to hold the tooth firmly onto the jaws.
+The root of a tooth helps to hold the tooth firmly onto the jaw.
 The root canal is made of soft dental pulp, which has blood vessels and nerves that provide nourishment to your tooth as they grow.
-Some roots may have just one canal while others may have several root canals.
+Some tooth roots may have just one canal while others may have several root canals.
 For example:

 - Molars may have up to four root canals

 - Canines usually have only one root canal

 For your dental health and from a medical point of view, dental fillings may not be enough.
 You may be told you need to see a root canal dentist.
 Mosst dentists refer to the procedure as endodontic treatment or simply a root canal.

 Treatment can be done by any dentist or by our specialized root canal dentist, normally known as an endodontist.
 If you are in Cambridge Ontario and have been referred to see an endodontist then contact our Cambridge dentists at Country Dental or call 519-620-7474.
 In Toronto, contact our Toronto dentists at 519-620-7474.

 Our endodontists offer a root canal treatment that seeks to save the tooth and avoid tooth extractions.
 The root canal procedure does this by removing the destroyed or infected pulp, treating it, and then filling the root canal(s).